-Figure 23 – Creating a new JUnit Test Case
+Figure 21 – Creating a new JUnit Test Case

 The setUp() and tearDown() methods are called before and after respectively after each test case.
-Use setUp() to instantiate an instance of the Class Under Test, and tearDown() to perform any cleaning up operations.
-An example is shown below:
+Use setUp() to instantiate an instance of the Class under test, and tearDown() to perform any cleaning up operations.
+A code snippet is shown in Figure 22.